 I hadn’t been looking forward to the next stage, along the North Wales coast and around Liverpool to Cumbria, as it was so much more built up.
 It turned out to be really interesting walking though, and a nice contrast to remote central Wales.

 The canals were lovely and I did enjoy the flat ground, covering easy miles.
 The wild camping was easier than I imagined through this stage too, and I rarely struggled to find a place to put my tent.
 I have reviewed the Lancaster Canal walk here.
+I loved canals so much that the following year I walked from Dover to Cape Wrath using as many canals as possible and have since purchased the Striding Edge Narrow Boat.

 The weather began to improve, and by the time I reached Scafell Pike conditions were perfect.
 Full sunshine and no wind!
 However, the next stretch (Carlisle to Glasgow) was the toughest by far.
 It was a lot of road walking, despite re-routing on to paths whenever possible, and the blizzards returned, making it hard going.
 The hardest part was drying my kit each day, as I was wild camping each night.
 I couldn’t stop and go home, though, as my new boots were still not worn smooth – although the Gore-tex linings had failed and they were leaking like anything!
 You can read more about this here.